Tagged: CMS 12

 Optimizely-installation-episerver-cms12-local-machine-11.png

-• In Visual Studio, let’s add the following Optimizely NuGet source via NuGet Package Manager Solution.
+• In Visual Studio, let’s verify that the Optimizely NuGet source is added via the NuGet Package Manager Solution.

 https://api.nuget.optimizely.com/v3/index.json